 - a.
-Basic Information

-- 1. Individual's name, address and phone number

-- 2. Source of referral

-- 3. The name, address and phone number of person to contact in case of an emergency

-- 4. The name address and phone number of caregiver(s)

-- 5. Gender
+Basic Information - 1.
+Individual's name, address, and phone number - 2.
+Source of referral - 3.
+The name, address and phone number of person to contact in case of an emergency - 4.
+The name address and phone number of caregiver(s) - 5.
+Gender b.
+Functional Status c.
+Support Resources

 - 6. Age, date of birth

 - 7. Race and/or ethnicity

 - 8. Living arrangements

 - 9. Condition of residential environment

 - 10. Whether or not the individual's income is below the poverty level and/or sources of income (particularly SSI)